 "You need anything?" he asked.
-Sam washed her mouth out with her right as she flashed him her left hand, which she'd finally got to stop trembling.
+Sam washed her mouth out with her right as she flashed him her left hand, which she'd finally gotten to stop trembling.

 "An annulment."
-She answered tartly, moving him out of the way with as limited contact as was possible.
+She answered tartly, trying to move him out of the way with as limited contact as was possible.

 "Uhm...yeah.
 We're gonna get right on that."
 He promised, turning to look at her sheepishly as he rubbed the back of his neck with his hand.